Even though motivation is a key factor when it comes to issues of personal development and self-growth it is not always easy to stay motivated.

 - Focusing on what you already have achieved than what you do not have.
 Appreciate what you have.
 After all, they say “a bird in hand is better than one in the bush.”

 - Create your own positive mantra that will assist you to boost yourself up.

 - Speak positive things to yourself every day.
 If no one compliments you on your work why not do it yourself.
 Tell yourself how well you have done.
 Find ways of rewarding yourself for your work.

-- Learn also to accept compliments when they come along and enjoy the feedback.
+- Also learn to accept compliments when they come along and enjoy the feedback.
 Compliments are good but they should not get to your head.
-Sometimes we have a tendency of over reacting to compliments from other people.
+Sometimes we have a tendency of overreacting to compliments from other people.

-development and self-growth.
-Instead of worrying about the future and what it will bring set down and gain what fortune grants.
+Instead of worrying about the future and what it will bring forth, set down and gain each day that fortune grants.
 Focus on how you can help change the situation.

 “One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular” ~ Tony Robbins.

 “Go confidently in the direction of your dreams.
 Live the life you have imagined” ~ Henry David Thoreau.